LuqmanAftab/Secure-Data-Hiding-in-Image-Using-Steganography/readme.md

 ## Introduction

-This project implements a robust method to hide confidential data within digital images.
+This project implements a robust method to conceal confidential data within digital images.
 The implementation follows these key steps:

-1. **Encryption**: The secret message is first encrypted using the Advanced Encryption Standard (AES) in CBC mode with a secure 256-bit key.
+1. **Encryption**: The secret message is encrypted using Advanced Encryption Standard (AES) in CBC mode with a secure 256-bit key.
 2. **Binary Conversion**: The encrypted data is converted into binary format.
 3. **LSB Embedding**: The binary data is embedded into the least significant bits of the image pixels, making the modifications imperceptible to the human eye.
-4. **Extraction & Decryption**: For retrieving the hidden message, the process is reversed - the LSB data is extracted, converted back to bytes, and decrypted using the same AES key.
+4. **Extraction & Decryption**: To retrieve the hidden message, the process is reversed—extracting the LSB data, converting it back to bytes, and decrypting it using the same AES key.

-This combination of cryptography and steganography provides two layers of security: even if someone suspects steganography is used, they would still need the encryption key to access the actual message.
+This combination of cryptography and steganography provides two layers of security: even if someone suspects steganography is being used, they would still need the encryption key to access the actual message.

 ## Features

-- Strong AES-256 encryption in CBC mode with random initialization vector (IV)
+- Strong AES-256 encryption in CBC mode with a randomly generated initialization vector (IV)
 - LSB steganography with minimal visual impact on carrier images
 - Support for color (RGB) images in common formats (PNG, BMP, JPEG, etc.)
 - Command-line interface for easy integration
-- Automatic key management
+- Automatic key management for encryption and decryption
 - Validation to ensure the carrier image has sufficient capacity

 ## Resources Used